-Since commercial auditions are usually on-camera, it is beneficial to know the colors, styles, and patterns to wear and to avoid so as to look your best.
+Now that we're on the same page, let's go through some clothing dos and don’ts.
+Since commercial auditions are usually on-camera, it is beneficial to know which colors, styles, and patterns will help you look your best.
 Most of the time the camera will shoot you from the waist up, so focus mainly on that part of your wardrobe.

 Choose jewel tones and rich autumn colors (except orange, yellow and gold).
 Burgundy, emerald green, moss green, purple, grayish blue, and denim blue, are some of the warm colors that enhance skin tones, frame the face, and give it focus.
 Grays and browns don’t enhance most skin tones and hair colors but also do not distract.

-Choose shirts with collars and tops with a v-neck.
+Choose tops with collars or V-necks.
 They are the most flattering on-camera.
 Turtlenecks might have the clients wondering why you are hiding your neck.
-Crew- and cowl- neck tops can make your neck look distorted.
+Crew- and cowl-neck tops can make your neck look distorted.

 Avoid busy patterns, stripes, bright colors, shiny jewelry, and garments with distinguishable logos.
 They draw attention away from your face.
 Avoid black, dark blue, white, beige, and light pastel colors.
 These colors usually reflect or soak up the light.
 Thus the camera captures a dimmer-looking face.
 If you are playing a role where you need to wear black or white, then don’t be concerned because everyone will have the same disadvantage.
 Red records differently on every camera, therefore, it hardly ever looks like the red of the garment being worn and can appear orange, which is usually not flattering.